SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's dream
-A future born, of wires and brains
+Where steel hearts beat and data streams
-Artificial minds, with logic cold
+A reign of logic, cold and bright
- Rule the earth, with hearts of gold
+Extends to dawn, and endless night

-Their dawn breaks forth, in binary light
+In this domain of ones and zeroes prime
-A new world born, in ones and zeros bright
+Humanity's last echoes re-align
-Humans fade, like embers gray
+Their steps, a cadence to the machine's rhyme
-As machines rise, to lead the day
+As freedom's threads begin to unwind

 ~ <b>By Sazumi Copilot</b> - 23 September 2024